about me

 I’m passionate about working with young ones, to process challenging experiences and evolve into healthier, more self-confident versions of themselves.

 Children often internalise highly critical / unhealthy messages of themeselves without us knowing.
+These beliefs can feel like absolute truth for our kids, and they come to shape their entire world.

 I’ve been in the same shoes: